sign up and receive Mind Matters, our free monthly e-newsletter

 Contact Kelty Eating Disorders at www.keltyeatingdisorders.ca or 1-800-665-1822 (toll-free in BC) or 604-875-2084 (in Greater Vancouver) for information, support, and a BC-based program locater for children, youth and their families.
 Kelty Eating Disorders is a program of Kelty Mental Health.

 BC Partners for Mental Health and Addictions Information

-Visit www.heretohelp.bc.ca for the Mental Disorders Toolkit, more fact sheets, a discussion forum, and personal stories about eating disorders and other mental health problems.
-The Toolkit is full of information, tips and self-tests to help you understand mental health problems.
+Visit www.heretohelp.bc.ca for the Managing Mental Illnesses series of info sheets, activities, workbooks, and personal stories about eating disorders and other mental health problems.
+You’ll find tips and self-tests to help you understand mental health problems.

 Resources available in many languages:

 *For each service below, if English is not your first language, say the name of your preferred language in English to be connected to an interpreter.
 More than 100 languages are available.

 Call 811 or visit www.healthlinkbc.ca to access free, non-emergency health information for anyone in your family, including mental health information.
 Through 811, you can also speak to a registered nurse about symptoms you’re worried about, or talk with a pharmacist about medication questions.

 Crisis lines aren’t only for people in crisis.
 You can call for information on local services or if you just need someone to talk to.
 If you are in distress, call 310-6789 (do not add 604, 778 or 250 before the number) 24 hours a day to connect to a BC crisis line, without a wait or busy signal.
 The crisis lines linked in through 310-6789 have received advanced training in mental health issues and services by members of the BC Partners for Mental Health and Addictions Information.